-- 2. Resolution Conf.
-10.21 (Rev. CoP16) on Transport of live specimens contains the recommendations of the Conference of the Parties on the implementation of the obligations in the Convention's Articles III, N and V related to trade in live specimens.
-In paragraph 2, the Resolution recommends inter alia that: - a) suitable measures be taken by the Parties to promote the full and effective use by Management Authorities of the IATA Live Animals Regulations (for animals), the IATA Perishable Cargo Regulations (for plants) and the CITES guidelines for the non-air transport of live wild animals and plants for the preparation and transport of live specimens and that they be brought to the attention of exporters, importers, transport companies, carriers, freight forwarders, inspection authorities and international organizations and conferences competent to regulate conditions of carriage by air, land and sea or inland waterways;
+- 3. Resolution Conf.
+10.21 (Rev. CoP16) on Transport of live specimens contains recommendations of the Conference of the Parties on the implementation of the obligations in the Convention's Articles III, IV and V related to trade in live specimens.
+In paragraph 2 of the Resolution, the Conference of the Parties recommends inter alia that: - a) suitable measures be taken by the Parties to promote the full and effective use by Management Authorities of the IATA Live Animals Regulations (for animals), the IATA Perishable Cargo Regulations (for plants) and the CITES guidelines for the non-air transport of live wild animals and plants for the preparation and transport of live specimens and that they be brought to the attention of exporters, importers, transport companies, carriers, freight forwarders, inspection authorities and international organizations and conferences competent to regulate conditions of carriage by air, land and sea or inland waterways;